LearnShareRefine/LearnShareRefine.github.io/about.md

 permalink: /about/
 ---

-Hello, I am Louise, this is where I record my learning journey into the digital world.
+Hello, I am Louise.
+This is where I will be sharing my learning & progression.
+I used to work in the financial industry as a relationship manager until I took this leap of faith to quit my job and start acquiring skills that are more relevant to the digital world.
+I believe that the financial industry will be different from how it used to be & I am looking forward to involve myself in Fintech developments such as insurtech, wealthtech, digital payment, digital banking and so much more.

 ### Who Am I?
 - Used to be Relationship Manager in banks